hydroper/as3razen/todo/verifier.md

 ## Package shadowing

 * [ ] Packages shadow variable names through fully qualified name comparisons against `Identifier` followed by zero or more `"."
 IdentifierName` sequences in each property operation.

+## Activations

+* [ ] Detect captured properties by calling `set_property_has_capture()` in the parent activation when resolving a lexical reference and the activation to which it belongs, if any, is different from the current activation.